-General and Operations Managers have the highest levels of employment in³:
+General and operations managers have the highest levels of employment in:

-Like Executive Secretaries and Executive Administrative Assistants, California employs the most General and Operations Managers, but with an hourly mean wage of $61.78⁴.
+California employs the most general and operations managers, according to the BLS, with an hourly mean wage of $65.42.

-If you’re interested in a more specialized entry-level business role, Business Administration may be the right program for you.
-It will allow you to study broad business concepts and then identify an area of business that suits your skills and personality the best, such as bookkeeping, customer service or administrative support.
-With Business Administration, you can often graduate in under two years with an A.S.
-Degree (or in approximately 8 months with a Certificate) and start your career.
+If you’re interested in a more specialized entry-level business role, business administration may be the right program for you.
+It will allow you to study broad business concepts and then identify an area of business that suits your skills and personality the best.

-Business Management is ideal for you if you’re looking to manage the operations or staff of a business.
-If you imagine yourself in a leadership role overseeing employees or running a business, this may be the program for you.
-Business Management programs may take longer to complete, specifically if you are studying toward a Bachelor’s Degree instead of a Certificate or A.S.
-Degree.
+Business management programs may take longer to complete, specifically if you are pursuing a bachelor’s degree.
 You may first enter your career in a lower business management role, and then climb the ladder as you advance in your career and further your education.
-Some businesses may require employees wanting senior roles to complete a Master’s Degree.
+Some businesses may require employees wanting senior roles to complete a master’s degree.

 How to Enroll in a Business Administration Program

 SJVC offers a Business Administration program that provides a framework of business knowledge and skills that can help you adapt to any company’s operation.
 If that sounds like the right program for you, or if you would like to learn more about the career opportunities that are available after you earn your certificate or A.S.
 Degree, request more information today.

 How to Reach for Your Dreams, from One Student to You